rama41222/real-analytics/README.md

     * Global Error handling module.

 3. Problems faced
  There was a memory leak issue related to the event emitter.
-As a solution, had to increase the emitter limit
+As a solution, had to increase the emitter limit.
+ But since it was not a long term solution, the redis queue, the event emitter was replaced by AWS SQS infrastructure
  <img src="docs/logs.jpeg">

+### New
+Once the Lambda function returns, the function literally freezes.
+Therefore all the ongoing operations will not continue, sometimes ended up throwing unhandled promise rejections(Specially with Bull queue).
+Therefore there should be a sync lambda and a async lambda chained together to execute async /background operations.